You searched for Sterling Silver Dessert Sets

 Hallmarked In 1910

-Hallmarked in Sheffield, 1910 by John & William Deakin, this pretty, Antique Edwardian, Sterling Silver Dessert & Fish Set has twelve place settings of each and serving pieces.
-The dessert pieces have mother of pearl handles, while the fish pieces have bone.
+Hallmarked in Sheffield in 1910 by John & William Deakin, this pretty, Antique, Edwardian, Sterling Silver Dessert & Fish Set has twelve place settings of each and serving pieces.
+The dessert set has mother of pearl handles, while the fish set has bone handles.
 There is floral and scroll engraving on the knife blades and pinprick engraving on the tine bases.
 The dessert forks are 6"(15cm) long and the knives are 7"(18cm) long.
 The fish forks are 7"(18cm) long and the knives are 8.25"(21cm) long.
 The fish serving knife is 11.75"(30cm) and the serving fork is 9.25"923.5cm).
 The whole set is presented in a blue velvet lined, fold down box.
 There is a presentation inscription on the cartouche to Mr J. Morris, on his retirement from the position of Superintendent of the Line on the Great Western Railway in 1910.

 £2,475ADD TO BASKET MORE PHOTOS